 Finding the right therapist is a very important part of the process, and it’s not uncommon for people to try several therapists before deciding on the right one.

-- If your insurer has a network, you may want to start your search in the provider network listing to keep your costs down.
+- If your insurance provider has a network, you may want to start your search in the provider network listing to keep your costs down.

 - You may want to ask family members or friends for recommendations.